MarelGuy/Jay/Updates/MAY.md

 ## 2022-05-09

 Well, yeah I didn't work on the loops because I found some bugs, nothing much tho, I'll start working on the loops now.
-I noticed that I still have to create an expression node, that is absolutely necessary for the whole language to work.
-I'll focus on that instead.